WhiskyTangoFawks/LunarFalloutPlus/README.md

     * `[NODELETE] Cross Skin Packs` : the downloaded cross skins go here
     * `QoL Tweaks` : Minor quality of life tweaks, disable any you don't want
     * `Abandoned Hub` : A mod that gives you a cheaty underground hub settlement, connected to fast travel points scattered throughout the world
-    * `SKK Dynamic Difficulty Manager`: If you want an easier or harder damage levels, enable this, and see the nexus modpage
+    * `SKK Dynamic Difficulty Manager`: If you want an easier or harder damage levels, enable this, and see the nexus modpage for setup.
+I recommend against increasing player damage, as it will mean you require less ammo, and therefore break the ammo loot balance of the list.
     * `Start Me Up - Skip Pre-War Prologue` Optional mod that allows you to skip the pre-war prologue
     * `Uneducated Shooter`: Recommended to only enable this after character creation, as it is known to cause a game freeze during new games.
     * `120FPS No VSYNC` : If you run a high refresh rate monitor with GSync/FreeSync, this will disable vsync, and cap the framerate at 120.